 What's your favourite borrowed international word/activity?
 We would have to go with coffee.
 Shukran to Arabic (via Turkish and Dutch) for that life-saver!

-Come and learn some Arabic this term at your local Babel Babies baby and toddler sessions, where we will explore a bit of Incy Wincy Spider and gently introduce you to the wonders of Arabic, and go for coffee afterwards too if you can!
-Click here to book your space.
+Come and learn some Arabic with Babel Babies online language sessions, where we will explore a bit of Incy Wincy Spider and gently introduce you to the wonders of Arabic over the 40-week course.
+Click here to join in!